SAFETY – RESPECT – FUN

 Please get to the rides on time.
 We will have a short announcement before each ride and then look to get going.

-Each Ilkley Club ride will have a leader and "sweeper".
+Each Ilkley Club ride will have a leader and should have a "sweeper".

-The "Sweeper" will ride at the back of the group and make sure riders do not become detached from the main group.
+The "Sweeper" if present will ride at the back of the group and make sure riders do not become detached from the main group.

 Ride two-abreast when it is safe to do so – this way the group is a compact unit which can ride efficiently but easily move to single-file when needed to (for example to get past an oncoming car when the road is narrow).
 On the roads, NEVER go three or more abreast, irrespective of how good the conversation is!

 Communication is key to a safe group ride.
 Roads are full of traffic, obstacles, signs, pot holes, parked cars, animals, pedestrians, etc. and visibility is limited for the cyclist in a pack.
 It is important to communicate to the riders in the group of potential hazards by shouting and pointing out hazards.

 It is not imperative that all the cyclists in the group point out the same hazards or signals.
 As long as a few are then this is normally sufficient (and the leading two always should).
 If you are a beginner or unsteady then is far safer for the group to keep both hands on the handle-bars then it is to point things out.